ubirch/ubirch-ethereum-service/README.md

 The service is connected via web3py to its own node on the Rinkeby public testnet, which is PoA (Proof of Authority) based.

-UPDATE : Ubirch has now its own Rinkeby testnet node running on the strato server.
-If you wish to use this node, before running the service please run :
+UPDATE : Ubirch has now its own Rinkeby testnet node running its strato server.
+If you wish to use this node, before running the service please use the following ssh tunnel :

-        ssh -L 8545:localhost:8545 user@hostname
+        8545:localhost:8545

 <b> If you want to set up your own node : </b> <br>
 Please visit : https://www.rinkeby.io/#geth and download rinkeby.json <br>